-Actuarial cost method Entry age normal cost

-Amortization method/period For details, see June 30, 2018 Funding Valuation Report.

-Fair value of assets.
+Actuarial cost method Entry age normal cost Amortization method/period For details, see June 30, 2018 Funding Valuation Report.
+Asset valuation method Fair value of assets.
 For details, see June 30, 2018 Funding Valuation Report.
-Asset valuation method

-Inflation 2.5%

-Varies by entry age and service Salary increase

-Payroll growth 2.75%

-Investment rate of return 7% net of pension plan investment and administrative expenses; includes inflation.

-The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
-Retirement age and Post-retirement mortality rates include 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.
+Inflation 2.5% Salary increase Varies by entry age and service Payroll growth 2.75% Investment rate of return 7% net of pension plan investment and administrative expenses; includes inflation.
+Retirement age The probabilities of retirement are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
 Mortality The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
-Pre-retirement

-^{} Fiscal year 2015 was the 1st year of implementation, therefore only eight years are shown.

-^{} The last employee retired in January 2018.
-There was no active employees thereafter.
+Pre-retirement and Post-retirement mortality rates include 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.

-Association of Bay Area Governments Schedule of Changes in Net OPEB Liability/(Asset) and Related Ratios (unaudited) For the Year Ended June 30, 2022
+Schedule of Changes in Net OPEB Liability/(Asset) and Related Ratios (unaudited) For the Year Ended June 30, 2022